Quadruple-precision floating-point format: Quadruple precision examples

 By default, 1/3 rounds down like double precision, because of the odd number of bits in the significand.
-Thus, the bits beyond the rounding point are 0101... which is less than 1/2 of a unit in the last place.
+Thus, the bits beyond the rounding point are 0101… which is less than 1/2 of a unit in the last place.

-Emulation

 Double-double arithmetic

 A common software technique to implement nearly quadruple precision using pairs of double-precision values is sometimes called double-double arithmetic.
 Using pairs of IEEE double-precision values with 53-bit significands, double-double arithmetic provides operations on numbers with significands of at least 2 × 53 = 106 bits (actually 107 bits except for some of the largest values, due to the limited exponent range), only slightly less precise than the 113-bit significand of IEEE binary128 quadruple precision.
 The range of a double-double remains essentially the same as the double-precision format because the exponent has still 11 bits, significantly lower than the 15-bit exponent of IEEE quadruple precision (a range of 1.8 × 10^{308} for double-double versus 1.2 × 10^{4932} for binary128).

 In particular, a double-double/quadruple-precision value q in the double-double technique is represented implicitly as a sum q = x + y of two double-precision values x and y, each of which supplies half of q's significand.
-That is, the pair (x, y) is stored in place of q, and operations on q values (+, −, ×, ...) are transformed into equivalent (but more complicated) operations on the x and y values.
+That is, the pair (x, y) is stored in place of q, and operations on q values (+, −, ×, …) are transformed into equivalent (but more complicated) operations on the x and y values.
 Thus, arithmetic in this technique reduces to a sequence of double-precision operations; since double-precision arithmetic is commonly implemented in hardware, double-double arithmetic is typically substantially faster than more general arbitrary-precision arithmetic techniques.

 Note that double-double arithmetic has the following special characteristics: